BrewBrizzly/DSS/Readme.txt

-Siamese_VGG16 creates the code for creating and training the Siamese VGG16 model
+Siamese_VGG16 contains the code for creating and training the Siamese VGG16 model